shubhdac/ai-case-study/README.md

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash; you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 Intuit employs a variety of technologies across its product portfolio and operations to enhance functionality, improve user experience, and drive innovation.
 Intuit uses a combination of machine learning, knowledge engineering, natural language processing, natural language understanding, and GenAI to deliver personalized experiences for customers across TurboTax, Credit Karma, QuickBooks, and Mailchimp.
 Intuit currently utilizes key technologies like cloud computing (AWS and GCP), AI and ML, Data analytics and Big Data, mobile technologies, API integrations, blockchain, voice recognition and NLP, and security technologies.

+Intuit uses voice/video calls/chat for specific assistance and chatbots for general customer-care queries.

 ## _Landscape_